virgili0/Virgilio/README.md

 The theory and the applications of the Neural Networks are not too easy to get at a first look.
 Because of that, you'll need to pass again through tutorials and videos, to ensure a fully comprehension of the coming topics.
 Because of that, I spent a decent amount of time trying to understand (reading paths like this, articles, offical forums, related subreddits) which was **the most effective way** to deeply learn the concepts, formulas, tradeoffs...
 I came up with this approach, but you can tweak it as you prefer, because every brain is different.

+> After taking the TensorFlow section
 > 3 phases iterative cycle:

->- 1 Get an idea of the main concepts through an entire [Stanford course](https://www.youtube.com/watch?v=vT1JzLTH4G4&list=PL3FW7Lu3i5JvHM8ljYj-zLfQRF3EO8sYv), don't stop too much on math explanations.
+>- 1 Get an idea of the main concepts through an **entire pass* of this** [Stanford course](https://www.youtube.com/watch?v=vT1JzLTH4G4&list=PL3FW7Lu3i5JvHM8ljYj-zLfQRF3EO8sYv), don't care too much on math explanations, focus on the **what and why**

 >- 2 Deeply explore **one topic at time**, with theory + tutorials + examples (e.g. RNN theory + RNN tutorials + RNN examples)
+>with the links and resources of the topic section of the guide.

 >- 3 After iterating the 2 phase for each topic, walk again through the entire Stanford course.
-This time you'll need to often stop it >to understand the math notation and implications, and get to the entire "flow" of the course, with the new knowledge of the 2 phase.
+This time you can fully understand all  > the formulas, connecting them and getting also the "math flow" of the course.

 This iterative process (1-2-2-2-2.....-3) can be repeated may times as you want, and will probably construct in your mind a nice **general schema** of the things.
 In each complete iteration you can drop one or more topics, and focus on the ones that are more interesting to you or not so clear.